Convergence of infinitesimal generators and stability of convex monotone semigroups: Examples

 \end{proof}

-Moreover, we obtain a Laplace principle corresponding to the Freidlin--Wentzell large deviations principle~\cite{FW} which characterizes the convergence rate of the solution $X^{\delta,x}_t$ of the SDE~\eqref{eq:SDE}, driven by a standard Brownian motion, to the solution $X^{0,x}_t=u(t,x)$ of the ODE~\eqref{eq:ODE}.
-In the sublinear case, where the solution $X^{\delta,x}_t$ of the SDE~\eqref{eq:SDE} is driven by a G-Brownian motion, we refer to~\cite{CX,GJ} for corresponding large deviations principles.
+We also obtain a logarithmic small-noise limit in the spirit of the Freidlin--Wentzell large deviations principle~\cite{FW} characterizing the convergence rate of the solution $X^{\delta,x}_t$ of the SDE~\eqref{eq:SDE} driven by a standard Brownian motion to the solution $X^{0,x}_t=u(t,x)$ of the ODE~\eqref{eq:ODE}.\ In the sublinear case, where the solution $X^{\delta,x}_t$ of the SDE~\eqref{eq:SDE} is driven by a G-Brownian motion, we refer to~\cite{CX,GJ} for large deviations principles.